 But, as sorting features and metadata grew, the card stopped scaling:

+[Click or swipe to explore the carousel.]
 The original People Card struggled to scale.
-Click or swipe to explore the carousel.

-For this project, the scope was clear:
+For this project, the scopes were:

 Redesign, not a complete rebuild: the work was scoped as iterating on the existing People Card within the current system.